Obscuretone/obscuretone.github.io/public/posts/en/even_gods_can_bleed.md

 They are senior enough to shape decisions, but insulated enough that the public often sees only the minister.
 FOIPOP made that harder.
 Jeff Conrad's name became attached to the file.
 Sandra Cascadden's name became attached to the privacy and technology approvals around the portal.
 The question stopped being only "what did the teenager do?" and became "what did the department build, approve, say, and tell police?"

-That is the part I do not want softened into a misunderstanding.
+That part should not be softened into a misunderstanding.
 The people around this file were not helplessly confused by computers.
 The province had professional technology leadership.
 It had privacy process.
 It had career bureaucrats whose job was to understand risk, records, procurement, operations, exemptions, law-enforcement escalation, and public accountability.
-If the system exposed documents and the official response still pointed outward at a teenager, that is not merely a literacy gap.
-That is an institution managing risk in a way that protected itself.
+If the system exposed documents and the official response still pointed outward at a teenager, the literacy-gap explanation is too kind.
+The institution managed risk in a way that protected itself.

 It is also why Corporate Security matters.
 Security offices sit at the boundary between bureaucracy and law enforcement.
 Staffed by people who know how police think, they can make an incident sound like a criminal matter before anyone technical has slowed the story down.
 In this case, the phrase "hack" did the work.
 It gave police a familiar role, gave the province distance from its own failure, and gave the public an individual actor to focus on.